 Dr. Harwin will lead the patient through a several tests in order to assess your specific condition, including a thorough history of your problem, a physical examination and X-rays and possibly MRI testing.

 The operation is done under a regional (preferred) or general anesthesia.
 It takes Dr. Harwin about 45 minutes to insert the implant.
 No significant amount of blood is lost and rarely is a transfusion needed (if a patient will accept it).
 Dr. Harwin is skilled in Bloodless Surgery and operates on many Jehovah’s Witnesses.
-He is Director of the Beth Israel Medical Center Total Hip and Total Knee Replacement Bloodless Surgery Program.
+He is Director of the Mount Sinai Beth Israel Total Hip and Total Knee Replacement Bloodless Surgery Program.
 During the operation, Dr. Harwin will remove any damaged cartilage or like joint components, applying a specially individualized prosthesis for you to assure optimal fit and function.
 Bone cement may be used to hold the implant in place in certain circumstances, but in most cases Dr. Harwin can avoid the use of cement by using “cementless” technology in which the implant bonds directly to your bone, providing the potential for a longer lasting implant.

 Dr. Harwin and his specialized Pain Management team have devised specific protocols that minimize the pain after joint replacement surgery.